 This chemical scheme is designed for climate studies and contains essential inorganic chemistry together with the chemistry for the degradation of methane, ethane, and propane.
 The chemistry is based on that of Law and Pyle (1993).
 Twenty six tracers are used, and there are thirteen non-advected species in addition.
-These are held in the dump and used to initialise the solver, in order to improve the solver accuracy.
+These are held in the dump and used to intialise the solver, in order to improve the solver accuracy.
 Tables 3 and 4 show the species included in this scheme, and also indicates the species with emissions, and those involved in dry and wet deposition processes.
 The solver for this scheme is an explicit iterative Backward-Euler, see section 6.2.
 The routine UKCA_DERIV holds the solver for this scheme, and UKCA_CHEMCO holds the relevant rate coefficients.

-Table 2: Summary of chemical schemes.
-The choice of scheme is set using the namelist integer value i_ukca_chem.
-Solver method is either backward-Euler (B-E) or Newton-Raphson (N-R) depending on the choice of scheme.
-For the N-R solver, an aerosol chemistry appropriate for either (or both) tropospheric or stratospheric conditions can be selected by the l_ukca_chem_aero logical.
-This logical can also be used to choose a version of the Standard tropospheric scheme with aerosol chemistry.
+Table 3: Advected tracers treated by the standard tropospheric chemistry scheme.